ParadoxTwo/energy-bill-reader/DEPLOYMENT.md

 ## Troubleshooting

-### Backend won't start / "uvicorn: command not found"
+### Backend won't start / "uvicorn: command not found" / Python build conflicts

-- Make sure `Root Directory` is **empty** (project root) in Railway settings, NOT set to `backend`
+- Make sure `Root Directory` is set to **`backend`** in Railway settings (NOT empty)
-- Verify that `nixpacks.toml` exists in the project root
+- When Root Directory is `backend`, use `main:app` in the start command, not `backend.main:app`
-- Check that the Start Command is: `python -m uvicorn backend.main:app --host 0.0.0.0 --port $PORT`
+- Check that the Start Command is: `python -m uvicorn main:app --host 0.0.0.0 --port $PORT`
-- Check build logs to ensure `pip install -r backend/requirements.txt` ran successfully
+- Check build logs to ensure `pip install -r requirements.txt` ran successfully
+- If you see conflicts about multiple Python environments, ensure Root Directory is set to `backend` to avoid Node.js detection
 - Check that all environment variables are set correctly
 - Verify PostgreSQL and Redis services are running